 On advice from a "useless" lawyer she sold the 'unprofitable farmland' namely the Island to the dapper little Rhodesian dresser, Ferdie Van Niekerk, and bought “Aqua Vista” the home of schoolteacher, Jacob Muller (cnr Flamingo Road and Kingfisher Drive) enabling her to move into town.
 Elaine changed the name to Sandgate.

 Lot C was also to be part of Sedgefield history.
 Catherine Doreathea Meeding was married to Henry Hooper and inherited Lot C from her parents, Johannes and Johanna.
 Catherine and Henry's son, Johannes Jacobus, known as James, married Lulu Charteris.
-In 1876 James found the first gold nugget in the area in the Karatara River which sparked the Millwood gold rush that reached its height in 1886.
-It was relatively short-lived as the reefs never delivered the expected results and the goldfield was officially deproclaimed in 1924.
+In 1876 James found a gold nugget in the Karatara River which sparked the Millwood gold rush that reached its height in 1886.
+It was relatively short-lived as the reefs never delivered the expected results and the goldfield proclamation was officially revoked in 1924.